 Here is where the family lines criss-cross enough times that the lineage becomes a knot of who owned Hazelbadge VS who descended from whom.

-This handy family circle is to accompany the inheritances described in the following paragraphs.
+This diagram of the family circle is to accompany the inheritances described in the following paragraphs.

 George Barnsley and his wife Mary Needham had a daughter, Ann (1764 - 1831):